ThatConference/that-api-functions/functions/bouncer/readme.md

 Terminal window: **Firestore Emulator**

 gcloud Firestore emulator.
-Future thing for our testing
+Future thing for our testing.
+Currently not in use here.

+## Troubleshooting

+**When running `beam` and receive an error like, `'Received RST_STREAM with code 2 (Internal server error)'`.** This turned out to be that the gcloud sdk was at an older version than the pubsub emulator running.
+The fix was to update `@google-cloud/pubsub` to the latest version.

+## Process Flow

+### Basics

+The basic process flow for a Stipe Checkout process is as follows: